 The modulator signal is simply the input signal.
 This can be any audio signal that is processed by the modulation effect.

 Oftentimes the modulator will be an instrument signal through an effects unit or vocal.
-Of course, it can be any audio signal that can effectively be processed by the modulation effect.
+Of course, it can be any audio signal that the modulation effect can effectively process.